tylergibbs/dsc180ProjectB/README.md

-# Comparisons of Causal Discovery Optimization Methods
+# Advancement of Structure Learning Methods for Time Series Data

 This project extrapolates 2 different methods for causal discovery into time series data and compares them to the effectiveness of existing methods: